stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 Notice that the jobs state (ST) in pending (PD)

-Once the job starts to run that will chage to R:
+Once the job starts to run that will change to R:

 ```
 $squeue -u $USER